 The Legend of the Quatuor Coronati

-The Lodge takes its name from the Four Crowned Martyrs or ‘Quatuor Coronati’ – the traditional patron saints of stone masons and the building trades more generally who were venerated in medieval times.
+QC Lodge takes its name from the Four Crowned Martyrs or ‘Quatuor Coronati’ – the traditional patron saints of stone masons and the building trades more generally, who were venerated in medieval times.
 ‘Coronati’ can be translated as ‘crowned ones’ and refers to their martyrdom.

 The Legend of the Quatuor Coronati is interesting from a Masonic research standpoint, partly because of its inclusion in the Arundel MS, one of the earliest surviving documents that details the legendary foundation of the masons’ craft.